Paul the Apostle: Early life

 The two main sources of information that give access to the earliest segments of Paul's career are the Acts of the Apostles and the autobiographical elements of Paul's letters to the early Christian communities.
 Paul was likely born between the years of 5 BC and 5 AD.
-The Acts of the Apostles indicates that Paul was a Roman citizen by birth, but Helmut Koester took issue with the evidence presented by the text.
+The Acts of the Apostles indicates that Paul was a Roman citizen by birth, and scholars largely accept this claim.
 Some have suggested that Paul's ancestors may have been freedmen from among the thousands of Jews whom Pompey took as slaves in 63 BC, which would explain how he was born into Roman citizenship, as slaves of Roman citizens gained citizenship upon emancipation.

-He was from a devout Jewish family based in the city of Tarsus, which was part of the Roman province of Cilicia.
+He was from a devout Jewish family.
+The Book of Acts and modern scholars agree that Paul came from the city of Tarsus, which was part of the Roman province of Cilicia.
 Tarsus was one of the larger centers of trade on the Mediterranean coast and renowned for its academy.
 It had been among the most influential cities in Asia Minor since the time of Alexander the Great, who died in 323 BC.

 Paul referred to himself as being "of the stock of Israel, of the tribe of Benjamin, a Hebrew of the Hebrews; as touching the law, a Pharisee".
 The Bible reveals very little about Paul's family.
 Acts quotes Paul referring to his family by saying he was "a Pharisee, born of Pharisees".
 Paul's nephew, his sister's son, is mentioned in Acts 23:16.